SparkPost/gitplus/README.md

 #### git finish

 Does a --no-ff merge to master (if hotfix) and develop.
+Will also work in repos that don't have a develop branch by merging to master by default.

 Specify "push" as the last argument to auto-push merged branch(es).